bpucker/FlavonoidFriday/README.md

 Loss of anthocyanins have been described in a wide range of different plant species.
 A recent publication by [Recinos & Pucker, 2023](https://doi.org/10.1101/2023.06.05.543820) revealed that many different plant lineages show the same pattern: transcription factor mutations are most often associated with the loss of anthocyanins.
 There is only a very small number of cases in which structural genes are responsible for the anthocyanin loss.

+### (87) Red pigmentation of peach flesh ###
+> **_<a href="">TWEET</a>:_** The NAC transcription factors BLOOD and PpNAC1 form a dimer to activate PpMYB10.1 resulting in anthocyanin pigmentation in peach #FlavonoidFriday (details: xxx)

+[Zhou et al., 2015](https://doi.org/10.1111/tpj.12792) investigated the transcriptional regulation of the anthocyanin formation responsible for the blood-flesh trait of peach (_Prunus persica_).
+A mapping study revealed a 200-kb interval harbouring the causal gene of the blood-flesh trait.
+The NAC transcription factor BLOOD (BL) is located in this interval.
+BL forms a heterodimer with PpNAC1 to activate the expression of _PpMYB10.1_ which triggers the anthocyanin biosynthesis genes ultimately resulting in coloration of the fruit.
+The presence of an additional bHLH partner seems to be required for the transcriptional activaton.

 ### FlavonoidFriday posts will become less frequent ###